hhhbq/InceptionMamba/README.md

 pip install scikit-learn matplotlib thop h5py SimpleITK scikit-image medpy yacs
 ```
 # Acknowledgments
-We thank the authors of VMamba, Swin-UNet and VM-UNet MedMamba for their open-source codes.
+We thank the authors of VMamba, Swin-UNet, VM-UNet and MedMamba for their open-source codes.